ONE MISSION... STUDENT SUCCESS!

 - Use of AVID-created resources, including all professional learning materials and presentations, first-year seminar course syllabus, and other resources

 - Monthly coaching calls and annual on-site visit

-- Complimentary registration to AHE Liaison annual workshop
+- Complimentary registration to AVID Liaison annual workshop

-- Complimentary registration to Summer Institutes for one AHE Liaison
+- Complimentary registration to Summer Institutes for one AVID Liaison

 - On-site, inquiry-based peer tutor and mentor training materials and online support

 - Access to online modules that offer 24/7 recaps of critical college success skills for use by both students and faculty

 - A subscription to AVID Weekly, which provides high interest articles and lesson plans designed to improve academic reading skills for use in first-year seminar courses, developmental education, adult education and literacy courses, or discipline-specific courses